California crews begin to tame two Orange County wildfires as winds ebb

-(Reuters) - Weakening winds overnight enabled firefighters in Southern California to begin to corral two raging wildfires that left two front-line crew members hospitalized and were threatening tens of thousands of homes, authorities said on Wednesday.
+(Reuters) - Weakening winds on Wednesday enabled firefighters in Southern California to begin to corral two raging wildfires that critically injured two frontline crew members and had threatened tens of thousands of homes, authorities said.

 Fire authorities reported significant progress in setting up containment lines around the two Orange County blazes, the latest eruptions in a year in which the state’s hills, valleys and forests have been scorched throughout its North-South span.

-With crews of more than 1,300 fighting the two blazes, the Orange County Fire Authority said they had widened containment of the Silverado fire to 25% from 5% on Tuesday, after it charred through 13,354 acres (5,404 hectares).
+With crews of more than 1,300 fighting the two blazes, the Orange County Fire Authority said containment of the Silverado fire had widened to 25% from 5% on Tuesday, after it tore through 13,354 acres (5,404 hectares).

-“The most important thing is we’ve had zero homes lost,” OCFA Capt.
-Ben Gonzalez said in a video briefing, crediting fire crews for keeping the flames away from residences.
+“The most important thing is we’ve had zero homes lost,” OCFA Captain Ben Gonzalez said in a video briefing, crediting fire crews for keeping the flames away from residences.

 Two firefighters, who were critically injured with second- and third-degree burns when the fire erupted on Monday, were still hospitalized on Wednesday, an OCFA spokesman said.